huandu/facebook/README.md

 [![Build Status](https://travis-ci.org/huandu/facebook.png?branch=master)](https://travis-ci.org/huandu/facebook)

-This is a Go library fully supports Facebook Graph API (both 1.0 and 2.x) with file upload, batch request, FQL and multi-FQL.
+This is a Go package fully supports Facebook Graph API (both 1.0 and 2.x) with file upload, batch request, FQL and multi-FQL.
 It can be used in Google App Engine.

 See [full document](http://godoc.org/github.com/huandu/facebook) for API details.

-Feel free to create an issue or send me a pull request if you have any "how-to" question or bug or suggestion when using this library.
+Feel free to create an issue or send me a pull request if you have any "how-to" question or bug or suggestion when using this package.
 I'll try my best to response it.

 ## Usage ##